Provincial attestation letter or territorial attestation letter

 If you want to study in Quebec, you need an attestation of issuance of your Quebec Acceptance Certificate (CAQ), which is issued by the Government of Quebec.
 Contact your school to find out how to apply for the CAQ.

-For your CAQ to act as your provincial attestation letter, it needs to include the following line:
+Your CAQ needs to include the following line:

 “This attestation letter confirms that the applicant has a place in Quebec’s share of the distribution of study permit applications or is exempt from it.”

 CAQs for applications received before 8:30 a.m.
-ET on January 22, 2024, do not require the above line.
+ET on January 22, 2024, did not require the above line.

-You don’t need a PAL/TAL when applying for a study permit if any of the following applies to you.
+You don’t need a PAL or TAL when applying for a study permit if any of the following applies to you.

 - You’re applying to study at a